Southern California Earthquake Center

 The Statewide California Earthquake Center (SCEC) is a collaboration of more than 1,000 scientists across 100 research institutions focused primarily on conducting research on earthquakes in Southern California and elsewhere by gathering data, conducting theoretical studies, and performing computer simulations; integrate information into a comprehensive, physics-based understanding of earthquake phenomena; and communicate that understanding to end-users and society at large as useful knowledge for reducing earthquake risk and improving community resilience.

 SCEC headquarters are at the University of Southern California.
 SCEC partners with many other research and education/outreach organizations in many disciplines.
 Primary funding for SCEC activities is provided by the National Science Foundation and the United States Geological Survey.
-The current director of SCEC is Yehuda Ben-Zion.
+The current director of SCEC is Ahmed Elbanna.

 The Southern California Earthquake Center (SCEC) was founded as a Science & Technology Center on February 1, 1991, with joint funding by the National Science Foundation (NSF) and the U. S. Geological Survey (USGS).
 SCEC graduated from the STC Program in 2002 and has been funded as a stand-alone center under cooperative agreements with both agencies in four consecutive phases: SCEC2, 1 Feb 2002 to 31 Jan 2007; SCEC3, 1 Feb 2007 to 31 Jan 2012; SCEC4, 1 Feb 2012 to 31 Jan 2017; and SCEC5, 1 Feb 2017 to 31 Jan 2022.
+As of 2024, SCEC expanded to include all of California and became the Statewide California Earthquake Center.